d3rp/clima/README.md

     ./script.py foo
     ./script.py foo --a 42

+Or as packaged with for example [poetry](https://python-poetry.org)

+    my_tool foo
+    my_tool foo --a 42

 See the example scripts and other sections for more examples.

 ## Long description

+The subcommands are written as a class encapsulating the "business logic".
+The class' methods are handled as subcommands.
+You can define a simple schema of the configuration which will be populated by clima with the aforementioned command line arguments and other definitions.

 In other words, you can use this to wrap your scripts as command line commands without resorting to bash or maintaining argument parsing in python.
 This removes the need of duplicating comments in order `--help` to remember what the arguments were and what they did.
 Sprinkling some decorator magic offers a typical use experience of a cli program (e.g. argument parsing and validation, --help, subcommands, ...).